Best Greenwashing Compliance Tools 2026: Honest Comparison

 - Country guides: 7 EU member states with native enforcement detail

-- Pricing: Free unlimited URL scans; paid tier for store integration
+- Pricing: Free unlimited URL scans; paid tier for scheduled scans and store integration

 - Output: AI-generated compliant rewrites + legal article mapping

-- Term coverage: 28 banned terms (publicly listed)
+- Term coverage: 28-term focused list (publicly published)

 - Languages: 4 EU languages